-Invalid Password Entry Transient event at the point of an invalid password entry attempt tor 21CFR11 option is fitted.
+Invalid Password Entry User Login Account Disabled Transient event at the point of an invalid password entry attempt Transient event at the point when an account is disabled because mission logs in.

-User Login Account Disabled

-Transient event at the point when an account is disabled because the number of password re-tries has been exceeded (Section 4.4.2).
-Available only if the Audilogs in.
 The event remains active until all local and remote users, with the specified permission, have logged out.
-See also section 4.4.1 (Access levels).
+See also section 4.4.1